DivineBee/ActorProg1/README.md

 ## Output example
 ![alt-text](https://github.com/DivineBee/ActorProg1/blob/master/src/main/resources/lab1.gif?raw=true)

-## Explanation
+## Introduction
 For this laboratory work I decided to make my own Actor system because of multiple reasons.
 First is that I wanted to better understand how they work and why, also to "feel" them.
 Second because I wanted to challenge myself and my programming skills, it turned out to be very interesting and fun.
-So I will describe first how I modeled my actor system and then how it was applied it to the laboratory work.
+So I will describe first how I modeled my actor system and then how it was applied to the laboratory work.

 ## Actor class